Andreea-Elena/swagger/README.md

 # Swagger server

 ### Running the server
-To run the application, please use:
+To run the application, please use (will start mongoDB and a node.js server containers):

 ```
 docker-compose up -d --build